-If you use 3rd-party products such as MIDI controllers or FireWire audio devices, you may need to download updated drivers or firmware for compatibility with the latest OS X. As with any major system upgrade, it is wise to proceed with caution if you are using your system in a “mission critical” situation.
-For example, you might install the OS X upgrade on an external drive to test it out before you upgrade your system’s main drive.
+If you use 3rd-party peripherals such as MIDI controllers or external audio interfaces, you may need to install new drivers or firmware updates for compatibility with the latest OS X. As with any major system upgrade, it’s wise to proceed with caution if you are using your system in a “mission critical” situation.
+For example, you might install the OS X upgrade on an external drive to test it out before you upgrade your Mac’s main drive.

 MegaSeg runs great on any stock Mac that Apple sells today, including the MacBook and Mac Mini.
-The oldest Macs currently supported require Mac OS X 10.4.11 “Tiger” or better with an Intel or PowerPC processor.
-Of course we recommend Intel-based Macs for the best performance and support going forward.
+The oldest Macs currently supported require Mac OS X 10.6 “Snow Leopard” or better with an Intel processor.

 Absolutely.
 After purchase you’ll receive an email receipt with your download link and serial for safekeeping.
 Even if you lose that, our recovery system will get back up and running fast.
 Or simply contact us and we’ll be glad to help.